headshot of candidate

 More about Zion Sherin

-Zion Sherin is new to Cambridge, municipal politics, and voting, having registered in Cambridge for the first time this year.
-Zion is a registered Independent, and has also been endorsed by the Yankee National Party, a center-left New England secessionist party that avows a social democrat ideology.
+Zion Sherin is new to Cambridge and its municipal politics, having registered here for the first time in April.
+A registered Independent, he has also been endorsed by the Yankee National Party, a New England secessionist party that avows a "enter-left, social democratic" ideology and asks its endorsees to uphold its core values.

 Zion is a regular poster on Nextdoor and attendee at Neighborhood Conservation District meetings.